 Recovering multiple repositories

-Recovering multiple Azure DevOps and Azure DevOps Server repositories allows you to quickly restore selected repositories, ensuring consistent and reliable recovery across your development environment.
+Recovering multiple Azure DevOps repositories simultaneously enables organizations to quickly restore only the selected repositories, ensuring consistent and reliable recovery across the development environment.

 Recovery process